-As discussed above in "Special Factors - Purpose of and Reasons for the Exchange Offer - Extension of Maturity of Senior Subordinated Term Loan," as we approach the maturity date of the Senior Subordinated Term Loan, in order to repay or refinance the Senior Subordinated Term Loan the Company may be required to refinance RCPC's indebtedness, seek to sell additional Revlon equity or debt securities or RCPC debt securities or seek additional capital contributions or loans from MacAndrews & Forbes or from the Company's other affiliates or third parties.
+As discussed above in "Special Factors - Purpose of and Reasons for the Exchange Offer - Extension of Maturity of Senior Subordinated Term Loan," as we approach the maturity date of the Senior Subordinated Term

+Loan, in order to repay or refinance the Senior Subordinated Term Loan the Company may be required to refinance RCPC's indebtedness, seek to sell additional Revlon equity or debt securities or RCPC debt securities or seek additional capital contributions or loans from MacAndrews & Forbes or from the Company's other affiliates or third parties.
 The Company may be unable to take any of these actions, because of a variety of commercial or market factors or constraints in RCPC's debt instruments, including, without limitation, market conditions being unfavorable for an equity or debt issuance, additional capital contributions or loans not being available from affiliates and/or third parties, or that the transactions may not be permitted under the terms of the various debt instruments then in effect, such as due to restrictions on the incurrence of debt, incurrence of liens and/or related party transactions.
 Any such actions could be at a cost in excess of the current cost of RCPC's indebtedness and not in the best interests of the Company and Revlon's unaffiliated stockholders, especially in light of the ongoing uncertainty in credit markets due to the economic downturn.
-Furthermore, the failure to repay the Senior Subordinated Term Loan at its maturity would trigger an event of default under the indenture governing RCPC's 91/2% Senior Notes and under RCPC's credit agreements, which would otherwise be due in April 2011 and January 2012, respectively.
-In addition, we have received no assurances from MacAndrews & Forbes that, absent the consummation of the Exchange Offer and, with it, the Senior Subordinated Term Loan Amendment, MacAndrews & Forbes would be willing to extend the maturity date of the Senior Subordinated Term Loan or would be willing to provide additional loans or make additional capital contributions to us.
-Furthermore, the failure to repay the Senior Subordinated Term Loan at its maturity would trigger an event of default under the indenture governing RCPC's 91/2% Senior Notes and under RCPC's credit agreements, which would otherwise be due in April 2011 and January 2012, respectively.
+Furthermore, the failure to repay the Senior Subordinated Term Loan at its maturity would trigger an event of default under the indenture governing RCPC's 91⁄2% Senior Notes and under RCPC's credit agreements, which would otherwise be due in April 2011 and January 2012, respectively.
+In addition, we have received no assurances from MacAndrews & Forbes that, absent the consummation of the Exchange Offer and, with it, the Senior Subordinated Term Loan Amendment, MacAndrews & Forbes would be willing to extend the maturity date of the Senior Subordinated Term Loan at its maturity would trigger an event of default under the indenture governing RCPC's 91⁄2% Senior Notes and under RCPC's credit agreements, which would otherwise be due in April 2011 and January 2012, respectively.